ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::warning

-If the `join` command isn't successfully completed before `addValidator` is completed, the Subnet may experience degraded performance.
+If the `join` command isn't successfully completed before `addValidator` is completed, the Subnet could experience degraded performance or even halt.

 :::

-Now that the node has joined your Subnet, if you are a holder of the Subnet control key, you need to call `addValidator` to grant the node permission to be a validator in your Subnet.
+Now that the node has joined the Subnet, a Subnet control key holder must call `addValidator` to grant the node permission to be a validator in your Subnet.

 To whitelist a node as a recognized validator on the Subnet, run: